 models are a great asset cause they display the clothes, but its to give the public a display on how the clothes will look when worn in 3d visual perspective rather than laying flat on a table. in reality people are not size 0 so you cannot just assume buying something that looks good on the model will look good on you. celebrity friends are also a bonus cause the celebrity icons can bring attention to your line and boost sales. ex. alexander wang gained much attention from teen vogue sponsorship and his supermodel friend.

-i totally agree with u holic.Mcqueen is one of my inspirations as well. i go 2 FIT n i major in fashion illustration then i want 2 get a bachelors in fashion design. the 2 fields r so related , they compliment each other!posted almost 5 years ago
+i totally agree with u holic.Mcqueen is one of my inspirations as well. i go 2 FIT n i major in fashion illustration then i want 2 get a bachelors in fashion design. the 2 fields r so related , they compliment each other!posted about 5 years ago

 ooo n i love the designers that work 4 Victoria secrets they r so creative. i think that their models do eat though because they are the juicest ones I have seen. i mean look at tyra banks she had big breasts,thighs,and had a butt n she would work that runway every year , 2 bad she retired : (.
-But I know what your saying though because I have seen some models that look really nasty but then again some people say I look nasty and dont eat because I am skinny but I just have my dad’s metabolism.posted almost 5 years ago
+But I know what your saying though because I have seen some models that look really nasty but then again some people say I look nasty and dont eat because I am skinny but I just have my dad’s metabolism.posted about 5 years ago